Ready, Set, Go Increase Engagement & Retention

 In this session, you’ll explore how to design gamified experiences that focus on skill development and application.
 By combining structured questions with AI-evaluated freeform responses, this approach creates opportunities for learners to test their understanding and receive immediate feedback.
 You’ll also examine how to balance cognitive load and scale these strategies across different audience sizes without increasing development complexity.

-301: How Immersion Transforms Learning from Knowing to Doing
+301: How Immersion Transforms Learning From Knowing to Doing

 Aaron Delgaty, UNC Chapel Hill